Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # System-Engineering Devops - Web Infrastructure Design

 ## Description
 This project focused on designing and understanding different web infrastructure setups.
 The tasks involved creating diagrams and explanations for various web architectures, starting from a simple single-server setup to a more complex and secure multi-server infrastructure.
+Web infrastructure design is critical to building scalable, reliable, and efficient web applications.
+Understanding the various components and their interactions helps in designing robust systems.

 ## Project Structure